mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week2/README.md

 ## Learning Objectives

-* Use vectorization to implement multiple linear regression
+* Use vectorization to implement Multiple Linear Regression
-* Use feature scaling, feature engineering, and polynomial regression to improve model training
+* Use Feature Scaling, Feature Engineering, and Polynomial Regression to improve model training
-* Implement linear regression in code
+* Implement Linear Regression in code